-Arun Valley is the deepest valley in the world, located between the Everest and Makalu trekking areas.
+Arun Valley Trek is the deepest valley in the world, located between the Everest and Makalu trekking areas.
 Arun valley trekking offers superb Himalayan scenery which includes the Mt.
 Everest, Mt.
 Makalu, Mt.
 Baruntse, Mt.
 Lhotse, Mt.
 Nuptse, Mt.
 Amadablam, Mt.
 Thamserku and much more experiencing the incredible diversity of God blessed beauty, culture, and landscapes.
 Arun Valley region is also abundantly rich in natural vegetation and wildlife.

-You can put together smooth wilder hike by crossing into the upper Hongu valley.
-The highest point of this trek is Salpa Bhanjyang and also we can visit Hindu holy lake – Salpa Lake (3414m).
-Sherpa, Rai, and Limbu are the main inhabitants of this region.
+You can put together a smooth wilder hike by crossing into the upper Hongu valley.
+The highest point of Arun valley trek is Salpa Bhanjyang, and also we can visit Hindu holy lake – Salpa Lake (3414m).
+Sherpa, Rai, and Limbu are the principal inhabitants of this region.
 Their unique culture and traditions will make your journey much more memorable in Arun Valley.
-You will encounter rhododendron, firs and spurs forests.
+You will encounter rhododendron, firs, and spurs forests.

 Duration: 19 Days

 Best Travel Time: March-May, September – November are the best seasons.

 Accommodation: Hotel in Kathmandu & Tea house during the trek.

 Transportation: Local Bus, Private Car/ Van, Plane

 Day 01: - Greetings at Kathmandu Airport